 Certified Green Restaurant

-The East Food Court, including Bene Pasta, Organic Greens To Go, and Topio's, is a 3 Star Certified Green Restaurant.
-We have implemented 50 steps and earned 182.86 GreenPoints™.
+Previously the East Food Court, including Bene Pasta, Organic Greens To Go, and Topio's, were 3 Star Certified Green Restaurant.
+We had implemented 50 steps and earned 182.86 GreenPoints™.
 With the new installment of the Planteatery, we are working towards continuing the certification process this year.

-UCI Hospitality & Dining sources food from many local farmers, growers, and distributors.
+UCI Dining sources food from many local farmers, growers, and distributors.
 Our partners change throughout the year depending on seasonality and availability.
 Check our map below to see what farms we purchased from!